nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

 ### Accused’s fraud subverted national healthcare policy

 35     I agreed that the Accused’s participation in the Scheme subverted our national healthcare policy.
 The restrictions in the Regulations for Medisave claims were meant, at a general level, to prevent the over depletion of a member’s Medisave account over time.
-For example, where multiple surgical procedures were performed on a patient on any given date, Medisave claims could only be made for no more than three such procedures, involving no more than two anatomical systems and no more than two procedures within each system, depending on the type of surgical procedures involved[\[note: 24\]](#Ftn_24).
+For example, where multiple surgical procedures were performed on a patient on any given date, Medisave claims could only be made for no more than three such procedures, involving no more than two anatomical systems and no more than two procedures within each system, depending on the type of surgical procedures involved[^24].

 36     As I noted in Ang’s case, the Scheme essentially “split up” single procedures into “multiple procedures” in order to circumvent the regulatory strictures and caps.
-How this was done vis-à-vis the patient was that the Accused’s staff would ask the patient to provide his Medisave Account status as part of financial counselling, and if the patient was agreeable to using his Medisave savings to pay for the procedure, he was offered a “package” that would, through the fraudulent claims, allow him to claim virtually the entire treatment in full from his Medisave account[\[note: 25\]](#Ftn_25).
+How this was done vis-à-vis the patient was that the Accused’s staff would ask the patient to provide his Medisave Account status as part of financial counselling, and if the patient was agreeable to using his Medisave savings to pay for the procedure, he was offered a “package” that would, through the fraudulent claims, allow him to claim virtually the entire treatment in full from his Medisave account[^25].
 In the present case, the patients’ Medisave accounts were depleted up to 89.1%, and five of them paid for their treatments entirely through their Medisave accounts.
-The Accused participated fully in the Scheme for almost two years, knowing that he would benefit from it[\[note: 26\]](#Ftn_26), which resulted in an almost complete depletion of the patients’ Medisave accounts, a mischief that the Regulations were meant to guard against.
+The Accused participated fully in the Scheme for almost two years, knowing that he would benefit from it[^26], which resulted in an almost complete depletion of the patients’ Medisave accounts, a mischief that the Regulations were meant to guard against.

 ### Fraud perpetuated against public institutions, and involved abuse of trust and professional integrity

-37     The Prosecution further submitted that the Accused “occupied a position of trust vis-à-vis the \[CPF Board\]”[\[note: 27\]](#Ftn_27), and had abused that trust.
+37     The Prosecution further submitted that the Accused “occupied a position of trust vis-à-vis the \[CPF Board\]”[^27], and had abused that trust.
 I agreed with the Prosecution that the Accused abused the trust placed in him as a professional vis-à-vis the CPF Board as he was expected to declare truthfully the treatments which were given to the patients, and not make fictitious submissions to it.
-The Accused’s offences were further aggravated[\[note: 28\]](#Ftn_28) by the fact that he perpetuated the fraud not just against the CPF Board, but also MOH, when he sought to cover up the false claims by conspiring with Yeo to forge clinical notes of two of his patients.
+The Accused’s offences were further aggravated[^28] by the fact that he perpetuated the fraud not just against the CPF Board, but also MOH, when he sought to cover up the false claims by conspiring with Yeo to forge clinical notes of two of his patients.

 38     As pointed out by the Prosecution, the audit check by DAT was a “mechanism” which was “put in place by the MOH to check errant Medisave claims”.
 The Accused and Yeo thwarted this safeguard when they rewrote the original clinical notes of patients, giving the false impression that the Medisave claims submitted by TSD were in order.
 Rewriting clinical notes goes against the fundamental duty of the Accused as a physician.
 A significant term of imprisonment is therefore necessary to signal the seriousness of the forgeries committed by the Accused, in conspiracy with Yeo.
 As a professional, the Accused was expected to submit genuine clinical notes of patients prepared by him and had abused the trust reposed on him.
 The cover-up by the Accused in October 2012 would have misled MOH into thinking that the Medisave claims submitted were in order, and allowed TSD to perpetuate the fraud against CPF for another year.

 ### Offences were premeditated, highly planned, committed over a prolonged period and Accused was motivated by significant personal gains

 39     When the Accused joined TSD in 2011, the Scheme was already implemented throughout TSD “in a streamlined and efficient manner”.
-By the time the Accused participated in the Scheme, Goh had put in place a “well-oiled” system which was functioning “so smoothly that the \[Accused\] could simply sign stacks of blank \[LOCs\] and his clinical staff would simply take as many blank LOCs as were necessary to make up the entire treatment amount”[\[note: 29\]](#Ftn_29).
+By the time the Accused participated in the Scheme, Goh had put in place a “well-oiled” system which was functioning “so smoothly that the \[Accused\] could simply sign stacks of blank \[LOCs\] and his clinical staff would simply take as many blank LOCs as were necessary to make up the entire treatment amount”[^29].

 40     I agreed with the Prosecution that the offences were premeditated and highly planned.
 The Accused repeatedly participated in the Scheme for a substantial period of time, from 2011 to 2013, and his actions were not borne out of a moment of indiscretion.
-In terms of the cheating charges therefore, while Ang’s culpability was higher than the Accused, the Accused’s sentence for the cheating charges should nonetheless be higher than the general sentence for a section 420 offence to reflect the gravity of his offences[\[note: 30\]](#Ftn_30).
+In terms of the cheating charges therefore, while Ang’s culpability was higher than the Accused, the Accused’s sentence for the cheating charges should nonetheless be higher than the general sentence for a section 420 offence to reflect the gravity of his offences[^30].

 41     In terms of personal gains, the Accused was working on a commission basis.
 While there were no actual figures in terms of dollars and cents on the amount which the Accused had profited from the Scheme, it could be inferred that there were significant personal gains considering the fact that he was involved in it for the whole of his duration at TSD.

 ### Real and substantial harm caused, and Accused’s plea of guilt and restitution

-42     The Prosecution submitted that the Accused knew that his patients were “not in a financial position to afford the dental treatments he was offering”, yet “proceeded to charge them tens of thousands of dollars for their dental treatment” thereby draining their Medisave accounts and leaving them with “a minute fraction of their savings for future medical needs”[\[note: 31\]](#Ftn_31).
+42     The Prosecution submitted that the Accused knew that his patients were “not in a financial position to afford the dental treatments he was offering”, yet “proceeded to charge them tens of thousands of dollars for their dental treatment” thereby draining their Medisave accounts and leaving them with “a minute fraction of their savings for future medical needs”[^31].

 43     While it might be true that the procedures were expensive, there was no indication that the patients were coerced or misled into accepting the treatment options presented to them by the Accused, nor was there suggestion that the Accused had deliberately recommended expensive treatments for the patients that were not necessary.
-As I have noted in Ang’s case, the patient should have realised that some improper conduct was afoot – the fact that they had to sign multiple blank forms ought to have put them on notice[\[note: 32\]](#Ftn_32).
+As I have noted in Ang’s case, the patient should have realised that some improper conduct was afoot – the fact that they had to sign multiple blank forms ought to have put them on notice[^32].
 The disbursements by the CPF Board were therefore done with the consent and knowledge of the patients for their moneys to be utilised to pay for the dental treatments they were receiving from the Accused.

 44     In the present case, the Accused had paid back the full amount, including interest, to the CPF Board.
 The Medisave accounts of these patients were therefore restored to their original state and no harm was caused to the patients in the end.
 In fact, they ended up paying very little for the treatments.
 It was also not disputed by the Prosecution that the patients had benefitted from the treatment.
 I therefore gave due weight to the fact that the Accused had made full restitution.
 If the Accused had not done so, the CPF Board would have to take steps to claw back the amounts, which would have led to uncertainties – this is especially so as the Accused is presently an undischarged bankrupt, and it is not certain if the patients’ Medisave accounts could be reinstated if the Accused had not voluntarily made full restitution.